Hiking Mt Yōtei - Makkari trail

 The crater from the top of the Makkari trail.

-We wore incredibly unsuitable footwear - I almost typed in “completely unsuitable” but that would probably mean hiking in flip-flops.
+We wore incredibly unsuitable footwear - I almost typed in “completely unsuitable” but that would probably entail hiking in flip-flops.
 My sister and I had white shoes, which were caked in mud all the way up.
 By the time we made our descent, the clouds had cleared up enough that most of the previously muddy ground had dried up, so our shoes were spared another mud bath.
 Slippery soles almost meant that I slipped 5 or 6 times on the way down, and unfortunately also fell onto the hiking stick - one time was enough to dent the carbon fibre, and the second time led to a clean break.

 Giving thanks at the shrine for a safe round trip!